-Prior to joining MORE, Natalie was the Director of Tourism Enterprise Programs and Program Director for the Ski Area Management program at Colorado State University.
+Prior to joining MORE, Natalie was the Director of Tourism Enterprise Programs and Program Director for the Ski Area Management graduate program at Colorado State University.
 There, she worked closely with the U.S ski industry building collaborative relationships to provide the first-of-its-kind, professional education program for current and future ski area employees.

 Natalie’s research interests include the sustainability and resilience of tourism destinations, with particular interest in the complexities of tourism-community and other stakeholder relationships within mountain resort communities.
 Natalie has also worked on research projects that examine key management challenges within public spaces utilized for recreation, barriers to access and use of open space by diverse communities, the sustainability of backpacker tourism and volunteer tourism, and the use of climate change and drought data within the ski industry and how it can help improve business decision-making into the future.